bluedynamics/bda.intellidatetime/README.txt

       - @param time - a time as string

-      - @param tzinfo - a tzinfo object to be considered, defaults to None
+      - @param tzinfo - a tzinfo object to be considered, defaults to None.
+If given the date and time taken as in the given timezone.
+If the timezone is DST-aware time will be normalized for DST/non-DST.

       - @param locale - a locale name, which is used to determine the date and time patterns.
 There exists a special locale named 'iso', define the